-Wonder Man starred in a one-shot (Wonder Man) and a graphic novel (Emperor Doom) as the central hero and starred in several solo stories in Marvel Comics Presents.
-Soon he headlined his own ongoing series which lasted 29 issues until it was forced to end when the character was killed (again) in the '90s as an admitted "shock tactic" to kick start the Force Works series.
+Wonder Man starred in a one-shot (Wonder Man) and a graphic novel (Emperor Doom) as the central hero, and starred in several solo stories in Marvel Comics Presents.
+Soon he headlined his own ongoing series, which lasted 29 issues until it was forced to end when the character was killed (again) in the '90s as an admitted "shock tactic" to kick-start the Force Works series.
 Eventually, Wonder Man was once more revived a few years later by the Scarlet Witch's magic.
-Since then he has been an infrequent but occasional member and ally to the Avengers and again starred in another solo series as well as co-starring in another.
+Since then, he has been an infrequent but occasional member and ally to the Avengers, again starring in a new solo series as well as co-starring in another.

-More recently however, Wonder Man fell into disuse due to Avengers' writer Brian Michael Bendis' dislike for the character.
-He was initially planned to be revealed as having being a Skrull imposter since his very first revival, during Secret Invasion, but Bendis admits he forgot to reveal this.
+More recently, however, Wonder Man fell into disuse due to Avengers' writer Brian Michael Bendis' dislike for the character.
+He was initially intended to be exposed as a Skrull imposter since his very first revival, during Secret Invasion, but Bendis admits he forgot to reveal this.
 Instead, Bendis settled to start depicting Wonder Man as a villain who opposed the Avengers' attempts to police the world.
 This new direction saw him joining teams such as the Lethal Legion and leading the Revengers in an attack on Avengers Mansion.
-Despite the shaky characterization, he has since returned to heroic pursuits and is a current member of the Avengers Unity Squad with little attention paid to his brief time as an antagonist.
+Despite the shaky characterization, he has since returned to heroic pursuits and is a current member of the Avengers Unity Squad, with little attention paid to his brief time as an antagonist.

 Major Story Arcs